Traversing combinatorial 0/1-polytopes via optimization: Genlex order

 \begin{proof} For the sake of contradiction, suppose that there are indices $i,j,k\in [\ell]$ with $i<j<k$ such that $\lambda(x_i,x_j)=\lambda(x_j,x_k)$.
 Thus, $x_i$, $x_j$ and $x_k$ have a common suffix~$s$ of length~$n-\lambda(x_i,x_j)=n-\lambda(x_j,x_k)$.
 Furthermore, $x_i$ and~$x_j$ disagree in the bit to the left of this suffix (at position $\lambda(x_i,x_j)-1=\lambda(x_j,x_k)-1$), and $x_j$ and~$x_k$ disagree in this bit, which implies that $x_i$ and~$x_k$ agree in this bit~$b$.
 But this means that the bitstrings with suffix~$bs$ do not appear consecutively in~$L$, a contradiction. \end{proof}

-We now establish that Algorithm~G presented in the previous section, equipped with a suitable tiebreaking rule, generates any genlex Hamilton path.
-This provides a simple sufficient condition for when the algorithm succeeds to compute a Hamilton path in a given binary graph.
-Note that any ordering~$L=x_1,\ldots,x_\ell$ of~$X\seq\{0,1\}^n$ defines a tiebreaking rule~$\tau_L$ that for any given set $N\seq X$ returns the element from~$N$ that appears first in~$L$.
+We now establish that Algorithm~G presented in the previous section generates every genlex Hamilton path if equipped with a suitable tiebreaking rule.
+This provides a simple sufficient condition for when the algorithm succeeds in computing a Hamilton path in a given binary graph.
+Note that an ordering~$L=x_1,\ldots,x_\ell$ of~$X\seq\{0,1\}^n$ defines a tiebreaking rule~$\tau_L$ that for every given set $N\seq X$ returns the element from~$N$ that appears first in~$L$.
 Formally, if $N$ has size~$s$ then there are indices $i_1<\cdots<i_s$ such that $N=\{x_{i_1},\ldots,x_{i_s}\}$, and we define $\tau_L(N):=x_{i_1}$.

 \begin{theorem} Let $G=(X,E)$ be a binary graph that admits a genlex Hamilton path~$L=x_1,\ldots,x_\ell$.
 Then Algorithm~\upright{G} with tiebreaking rule~$\tau_L$ and initial vertex $\tx:=x_1$ computes the path~$L$. \end{theorem}